programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 Create a new notebook by selecting `new -> Python 3` from the dropdown in the top right corner.

 You're now ready to start coding.
 You can execute code directly in this notebook.
-There's no need to drop down to the command line.
+There's now no need to drop down to the command line to execute code.

 {% include figure.html filename="basic-notebook-points-annot.png" caption="Fig. 2 Annotations of important aspects of the notebook interface." %}